 Will it fit?

 The manufacturer of the counter specifies the unit should not exceed 5,000 counts per minute, which equates to 27kph, or 17 mph on 700c x 35 tires, and slower on 26” tires.
 Many people have exceeded this briefly during routine riding without incident, however the limit exists, and failures have occurred.
-In one case, the user admitted to routinely exceeded 35 mph on a long downhill.
+In one case, the user admitted to routinely exceeding 35 mph on a long downhill.

 Lubrication / maintenance: